IQUXAe/Quikx_chat/PRIVACY.md

   - Translation is opt-in and can be disabled in settings
   - Translations are cached locally to minimize API requests

+## AI Features (Optional)

+QuikxChat includes optional AI-powered features:

+### Voice-to-Text Transcription
+- **Enabled by default**: Can be disabled anytime in Settings → AI
+- **On-demand**: Only processes audio when you click the transcription button
+- **What is sent**: Only the audio file of the voice message you choose to transcribe
+- **What is NOT sent**: No messages, contacts, metadata, or any other data
+- **Server processing**: Audio is processed and immediately discarded, no logs kept
+- **Local caching**: Transcriptions are cached on your device for instant access
+- **No tracking**: No analytics, no usage statistics, no data collection
+- **Security**: All requests are authenticated and encrypted (HTTPS)

+### Your Control
+- AI features are enabled by default but can be disabled anytime in Settings → AI
+- You still choose when to transcribe each voice message (click the button)
+- Nothing happens automatically - transcription only on your request
+- If AI server is not configured during build, features are unavailable

+### Privacy Guarantee
+AI features follow the same privacy principles:
+- **No data collection**
+- **No data storage on servers**
+- **No tracking or analytics**
+- **Full user control**

 ## Open Source

 QuikxChat is open source (AGPL-3.0):